Doctor-Vee/Motivational-Quotes/Oprah Winfrey.md

 **When your personality comes to serve the energy of your soul, that is authentic power.** - *(Excerpt from Seat of the soul by **Gary Zukav**)*

-What is real and what is lasting is who you are and what you were meant to bring
+What is real and what is lasting is who you are and what you were meant to bring.

 **- Oprah Winfrey**